nicklockwood/SwipeView/README.md

 The SwipeViewDelegate protocol has the following optional methods:

+    - (CGFloat)swipeViewItemWidth:(SwipeView *)swipeView;

+Returns the width in points/pixels of each item view.
+If this method is not implemented, the item width is automatically calculated from the first item view that is loaded.

     - (void)swipeViewDidScroll:(SwipeView *)swipeView;

 This method is called whenever the SwipeView is scrolled.
 It is called regardless of whether the SwipeView was scrolled programatically or through user interaction.